Skip advert

 Advertisement - Article continues below

-In the EU, the Battery Directive stipulates that at least 50% of a battery must be recycled, which means even in cases where there isn’t a big financial incentive the key components such as wires and plastics will be reused where possible.
+In the EU, they have enforced a Battery Directive that stipulates that at least 50 per-cent of the material from a battery must be recycled and after December 2025 that will increase to 65 per-cent.
+What this means is, even in cases where there isn’t a big financial incentive, key components such as wires and plastics will be reused where possible.

-It’s the power-providing battery cells that are the most difficult parts to recycle, according to Sattar.
+The hardest part of the battery to recycle are the components that hold the power, according to Sattar.
 “The electrolyte is flammable, explosive and highly toxic,” he says.
 “It's very sensitive to water and forms hydrofluoric acid (HF) on contact with water.
 These hazards must be dealt with in any recycling process before the rest of the cell components can be recycled.”

 Nissan energy storage